data-dot-all/dataall/pages/architecture.md

     logs.
 - Sagemaker studio is running on the VPC and subnets provided by the user.

-## Permission Model
+## Permission Model <a name="permission"></a>

-data.all permission model is based on group membership inherited from the corporate IdP.
+data.all permission model is based on group membership inherited from Cognito groups or from the corporate IdP.

-Each object in data.all will have

--   A **Creator** with full permissions on the object.
--   A **Team** with full permissions on the object, the group is being federated with the Corporate IdP.
+Each object in data.all will have an **object-Team** with full permissions on the object, it corresponds to a Cognito group that is typically federated with the Corporate IdP.

+### Tenant groups
+data.all has tenant groups which correspond to a group from Cognito or from your IdP that has the right to manage high level application (tenant) permissions for all IdP groups integrated with data.all.

+This super user's group maps to a group from your IdP that's by default named "dataall", but we can add additional tenant groups in our Aurora database.
+Any user member of this group will be able to:

+- create organizations
+- manage tenant permissions on onboarded groups (IdP groups).

 ### Organizations

+Organizations are created by a tenant group or by a group granted "create-organization" permissions.
+An organization is linked to a group, this is the organization-Team.
-Organizations are created by a team, and other teams (IdP groups) can be invited on an organization to link their AWS accounts as data.all environments.
+Other Teams (IdP groups) can be invited to an existing organization to link their AWS accounts as data.all environments.

-Only the users belonging to the administrator's team and the invited teams are allowed to see the organization.
+Only the users belonging to the organization-Team and the invited Teams are allowed to see the organization.

 ### Environments

 An environment is created by a user and associated with a Team.
-The team members are administrators of the environment and they can invite other teams.

-Administrators of the environment can invite other IdP groups to collaborate on the same environment.
-Administrators are able to grant fine grained permissions which will create an IAM role with the same permissions to access the AWS account.
+Members of this environment-Team can invite other Teams, other IdP groups.
+Members of the environment-Team are able to grant fine-grained permissions to the invited teams, which will create an IAM role with the corresponding permissions to access the AWS account.

-Only the users belonging to the administrator's team and the invited teams are allowed to access the underlying AWS account.
+Only the users belonging to the environment-Team and the invited Teams are allowed to access the underlying AWS account.
+For the latest, they access the AWS Account assuming the IAM role with the fine-grained permissions set by the environment-Team.

 ### Datasets and data access

+A dataset is created by a user and associated to an environment and team, which becomes the dataset-Team.

-A dataset had one creator with technical permissions on the Dataset metadata and underlying access to the data in AWS.
+Members of this team have technical permissions on the Dataset metadata and underlying access to the data in AWS, that is:

-One technical admin team with same permissions as the dataset creator

-Each Dataset must have a team of stewards (IdP group), granting or denying access to the dataset items (tables/folders).

-Finally, Dataset items can be shared with other environments and teams, i.e. an another account and an IAM role, federated through corporate IDP.

-when a Table is shared, its shared across AWS account using AWS Lake Formation cross account table sharing, allowing READ ONLY Access to the shared table

-when a folder is shared, the Bucket Policy of the Dataset is allowing READ ONLY to the other account, in READ ONLY mode
+- access to dataset metadata (e.g. AWS information) from the data.all UI
+- direct link access to the dataset S3 Bucket from the data.all UI
+- assuming their environment created IAM role, they can access the dataset S3 Bucket
+- assuming their environment created IAM role, they can access the data with all AWS Services integrated with Glue Catalog/Lake Formation

+Users that are NOT members of the dataset-Team CANNOT perform the above listed actions on the dataset data.

 **Note**: Any security requirement can be fully automated through adding resources to the stacks that define the dataset resources.
 This provides security team with simple ways to add any security mechanism at the scale of the data lake, as opposed to applying security on a project basics.

 ### Data sharing

-All data sharing is READ ONLY.
-When a dataset owner decides to share a table, or a prefix with another Team, this will automatically update the stack (infrastructure as code) of the dataset.
+Each Dataset must have at least one Team of stewards (IdP group), handling sharing requests to the dataset items (tables/folders).
+We can define our dataset-Team as steward and on top add additional Teams that will support us in the granting/revoking of data access.

+Users request access on behalf of an environment and team, then a member of the Stewards teams can either accept or deny the request.
+Dataset items can be shared with other environments and teams, i.e. an another account and an IAM role, federated through corporate IdP.

+**Note**: Once the share request is accepted and processed, the specified Team members get access to the requested items.
+That means that data is granted for a Team, not for a user.

+Dataset items are Tables and Folders:
-- For structured data: The underlying Lake Formation tables will have an additional Readonly Grant, allowing the remote account to Select and List the data for the shared table.
+- Tables, for structured data: The underlying Glue tables secured by Lake Formation will have an additional READ ONLY Grant, allowing the remote account to Select and List the data for the shared table.

-- For unstructured data: The underlying S3 Bucket will be updated with an additional Policy granting read only access to the remote account on the underlying S3 Prefix.
+- Folders, for unstructured data: The underlying S3 Bucket will be updated with an additional Policy granting READ ONLY access to the remote account on the underlying S3 Prefix.

-All (federated) users of a data.all Environment (AWS Account) can access the dataset resource below:

--   S3 data hosted on this account
--   S3 Data (prefixes) shared by other accounts
--   data managed by Lake Formation created on this Environment
--   tables managed by Lake Formation shared with the Environment

 ### Pipelines

-A Pipeline has one creator with technical permissions on the Pipeline and underlying access to the data in AWS.
+A Pipeline has a pipeline-Team with UI permissions on the Pipeline and underlying access to the data in AWS.

-one technical admin team with same permissions as the Pipeline creator that can run the Pipeline from the User Interface or API.

 ### Dashboards

-A Dashboard has one creator with technical permissions on the Dashboard and underlying access to the data in AWS.
+A Dashboard has a dashboards-Team with UI permissions on the Pipeline and underlying access to the data in AWS.

-one technical admin team with same permissions as the Dashboard Creator.